 I bet you didn’t know that the alcohol content in wine has been slowly creeping up over the years.
 Today, a typical bottle of Chardonnay or Cabernet amounts to seven drinks by the DMV definition of 0.5 oz of pure alcohol per drink.
 So just splitting a bottle of wine gets you one drink away from a “binge,” so says the CDC.

-In the immortal words of John Lennon, “Whatever gets you through the night, it’s already, it’s already.
-Whatever gets you through your life, it’s already, it’s alright.”
+In the immortal words of John Lennon, “Whatever gets you through the night, it’s alright, it’s alright.
+Whatever gets you through your life, it’s alright, it’s alright.”
 Just don’t abuse it by hiding from your problems behind a drunken stupor.

 Also, and I do mean this sort of seriously, if you ask a doctor what’s worse for you, the occasional wild night out or having one or two too many every night, he’ll say neither, but if you push him on it, he’ll say the latter, as long as you don’t do anything really stupid and hurt yourself or someone else.